opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. _loading_a_scene_as_a_sub-xsheet:

-Loading a Scene as a Sub-xsheet
+Loading a Scene as a Sub-Xsheet
 '''''''''''''''''''''''''''''''
-Previously saved OpenToonz scenes can be loaded in a xsheet as sub-xsheets.
+Previously saved OpenToonz scenes can be loaded in a Xsheet as Sub-Xsheets.

-Every time a scene is loaded as a sub-xsheet, its contents are imported into the current project database according to the project default folders, in the same way as it would be if every single level was imported (see  :ref:`Using the File Browser <using_the_file_browser>`  ).
+Every time a scene is loaded as a Sub-Xsheet, its contents are imported into the current project database according to the project default folders, in the same way as it would be if every single level was imported (see  :ref:`Using the File Browser <using_the_file_browser>`  ).

-This allows you to create a library of basic animations that can be loaded and edited in other xsheets to create more complex animations without affecting the original files or drawings.
-Even when the same sub-xsheet is loaded twice, it is handled as if two different sub-xsheets were loaded, whose contents and levels can be edited separately.
+This allows you to create a library of basic animations that can be loaded and edited in other Xsheets to create more complex animations without affecting the original files or drawings.
+Even when the same Sub-Xsheet is loaded twice, it is handled as if two different Sub-Xsheets were loaded, whose contents and levels can be edited separately.

-To keep the database well-ordered you can also activate the Create Sub-folder when Importing Sub-xsheet option in the Preferences > Loading dialog, that will automatically create, in the project default folder, a folder named as the sub-xsheet you are importing where the levels from the sub-xsheet will be copied.
+To keep the database well-ordered you can also activate the Create Sub-folder when Importing Sub-Xsheet option in the Preferences > Loading dialog, that will automatically create, in the project default folder, a folder named as the Sub-Xsheet you are importing where the levels from the Sub-Xsheet will be copied.

-Once a sub-xsheet is loaded, its levels are available in the scene cast in a sub-folder named as the scene you loaded.
+Once a Sub-Xsheet is loaded, its levels are available in the scene cast in a sub-folder named as the scene you loaded.

-On the occasion the camera settings of the scene you are loading as a sub-xsheet are different from those of your current scene, you will be prompted whether to keep the sub-xsheet original camera settings, or to apply the camera settings of the current scene to the sub-xsheet as well.
+On the occasion the camera settings of the scene you are loading as a Sub-Xsheet are different from those of your current scene, you will be prompted whether to keep the Sub-Xsheet original camera settings, or to apply the camera settings of the current scene to the Sub-Xsheet as well.

 .. note:: If the scene you import contains a file whose name is the same of a file already existing in the destination default folder, you will prompted whether to keep the existing file, overwrite it with the new one, or rename it adding a suffix you can decide.
 In this way you can control if files you are importing were already imported previously, or manage files that share the same name.

-.. tip:: **To load a previously saved scene as a sub-xsheet:**
+.. tip:: **To load a previously saved scene as a Sub-Xsheet:**

     Do one of the following:

     - Choose File > Load Level and use the browser to load a TNZ file.

-    - Choose File > Load As Sub-xsheet and use the browser to load a TNZ file.
+    - Choose File > Load As Sub-Xsheet and use the browser to load a TNZ file.

-    - Use the OpenToonz standard browser to drag the scene icon to the scene cast pane, the xsheet or the work area.
+    - Use the OpenToonz standard browser to drag the scene icon to the scene cast pane, the Xsheet or the work area.

-    - In the file browser right-click the scene icon and select Load As Sub-xsheet in the menu that opens.
+    - In the file browser right-click the scene icon and select Load As Sub-Xsheet in the menu that opens.

-.. note:: OpenToonz scene files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, xsheet, or work area.
+.. note:: OpenToonz scene files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, Xsheet, or work area.

 .. _exploding_sub-xsheets:

-Exploding Sub-xsheets
+Exploding Sub-Xsheets
 '''''''''''''''''''''
-Sub-xsheets can be exploded to automatically bring their content into the xsheet where they are exposed.
-When exploding a sub-xsheet it is possible to choose to bring to the main xsheet when needed the pegbars to which columns are linked.
+Sub-Xsheets can be exploded to automatically bring their content into the Xsheet where they are exposed.
+When exploding a Sub-Xsheet it is possible to choose to bring to the main Xsheet when needed the pegbars to which columns are linked.

-.. note:: When a sub-xsheet is exploded, its columns and the related FX nodes are displayed as a group in the FX schematic in order to better retrieve them (see  :ref:`Using the FX Schematic <using_the_fx_schematic>`  ).
+.. note:: When a Sub-Xsheet is exploded, its columns and the related FX nodes are displayed as a group in the FX schematic in order to better retrieve them (see  :ref:`Using the FX Schematic <using_the_fx_schematic>`  ).

-.. note:: If special FX are applied to the sub-xsheet column, they will not be applied to the exploded columns, but the disconnected FX nodes will remain as reference in the FX schematic.
+.. note:: If special FX are applied to the Sub-Xsheet column, they will not be applied to the exploded columns, but the disconnected FX nodes will remain as reference in the FX schematic.

-.. tip:: **To explode a sub-xsheet:**
+.. tip:: **To explode a Sub-Xsheet:**

-    1. Select the sub-xsheet column in the xsheet or in the schematic.
+    1. Select the Sub-Xsheet column in the Xsheet or in the schematic.

     2. Do one of the following:

     - Choose Xsheet > Explode.

-    - Right-click the sub-xsheet column header and choose Explode from the menu that opens.
+    - Right-click the Sub-Xsheet column header and choose Explode from the menu that opens.

-    3. Choose whether to bring relevant pegbars to the main xsheet, or to bring columns only, then click the OK button.
+    3. Choose whether to bring relevant pegbars to the main Xsheet, or to bring columns only, then click the OK button.

 .. _saving_a_sub-xsheet_as_a_scene:

-Saving a Sub-xsheet as a Scene
+Saving a Sub-Xsheet as a Scene
 ''''''''''''''''''''''''''''''
-The content of a sub-xsheet can be saved as a standard scene, i.e. a TNZ file, in order to be loaded as a stand-alone scene or to be available for reuse in other scenes.
+The content of a Sub-Xsheet can be saved as a standard scene, i.e. a TNZ file, in order to be loaded as a stand-alone scene or to be available for reuse in other scenes.

-The sub-xsheet content will be saved according to the current project settings for default folders, as if you were saving a scene file (see  :ref:`Project Default Folders <project_default_folders>`  ).
+The Sub-Xsheet content will be saved according to the current project settings for default folders, as if you were saving a scene file (see  :ref:`Project Default Folders <project_default_folders>`  ).

-.. tip:: **To save a sub-xsheet as a scene:**
+.. tip:: **To save a Sub-Xsheet as a scene:**

-    1. Open the sub-xsheet you want to save, so that its contents are displayed in the xsheet.
+    1. Open the Sub-Xsheet you want to save, so that its contents are displayed in the Xsheet.

-    2. Choose Xsheet > Save Sub-xsheet As and use the browser to save the scene file (see  :ref:`Saving and Loading Scenes <saving_and_loading_scenes>`  ).
+    2. Choose Xsheet > Save Sub-Xsheet As and use the browser to save the scene file (see  :ref:`Saving and Loading Scenes <saving_and_loading_scenes>`  ).

 .. _creating_a_soundtrack: